systematic-magic/AgingPubMed/research_papers_html.rst

 6.8.
 Check that email address is hyperlinked.

 6.9.
 Check that ORCID iD is hyperlinked and leads to a valid ORCID page.
-If ORCID page has “No public information available.”, then the ORCID iD is not valid and should be removed after informing the author and receiving confirmation of their understanding.
+If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible.
+Inform Olga if authors do not respond or choose to leave the ORCID as is.
+(It's OK to send corrections to production in parallel with the author query for this case.)

 6.10.
 Check that author’s name completely matches corresponding name in the author list (including the middle initials if any).